• Features

 20. We love your taste.
 Want to see why? ✨

-No matter whether it’s these or other browse abandonment subject lines that you choose, don’t forget to make them short and compelling.
+Regardless of whether it’s these or other browse abandonment subject lines you choose, don’t forget to make them short and compelling.
 This way, recipients will be intrigued to open and check out what’s inside.

 Want to see how your browse abandonment email subject lines perform?
 Try our free email subject line tester here.